vc1492a/dateCleanse.py/readme.md

 ```python
 name_of_file.csv
 ```

-If your file is located in another directory, be sure to specify the correct file path.
-Then hit enter.
+and hit enter.

 The script will begin reformatting the date values and show a progress bar.
 Once the process complete, cleansed dates are stored in a new file called *newDates.csv*, contained in the same directory as *dateCleanse.py*.

 ## Dependencies